 Welsh Assembly Government

-In his final report in 2008, the Auditor General found that the Assembly Government and its project team did a good job when the project restarted in 2002, and broadly succeeded in meeting the project's time, cost and quality objectives.
+In February 2006, the National Assembly took occupation of its new building, the Senedd.
+The Auditor General found that the Assembly Government and its project team did a good job in the second phase of the project which restarted in 2002.